*This post may contain affiliate links. Please see my disclosure for more details!*

 Decoration

-I love decorating mine with a mix of kirsch cherries and fresh cherries, but you can make it your own.
-A drizzle of melted dark or white chocolate looks amazing, or you could even scatter over crushed biscuits or chocolate flakes for extra texture.
+I love decorating mine with a mix of kirsch cherries and fresh cherries, but you can absolutely make it your own.
+The combination gives you both that boozy depth and a fresh pop of flavour.
+A drizzle of melted dark or white chocolate also looks amazing, especially if you want a slightly different finish.

-If you’re baking this around Christmas time, add a dusting of icing sugar and some festive sprinkles for the ultimate winter showstopper, it looks straight out of a bakery window.
+If you’re baking this around Christmas time, add a dusting of icing sugar and some festive sprinkles for the ultimate winter showstopper.
+It honestly looks like something straight out of a bakery window and makes a real centrepiece on the table.

-On the top, I created a barrier with the buttercream to pile the Kirsch-soaked cherries into the middle and then decorated with some fresh cherries to boot.
-Dark chocolate curls were a given for me, but that’s an optional one of course.
-I hope you like this recipe as much as I do!
+On the top, I created a barrier with the buttercream to pile the kirsch-soaked cherries into the middle and then decorated with some fresh cherries to boot.
+Dark chocolate curls were a given for me, but that’s an optional extra of course.
+I hope you like this recipe as much as I do, it’s one I’ll be baking again and again.

 A hand placing fresh cherries on a black forest fudge cake